 This might sound like an intellectual process, but one of the wonders of acupuncture is its ability to connect the realms of mind and body.
 The obstacles that we can address with acupuncture are not just mental hang-ups or unconscious body processes.
-(Visit FAQ’s for on what acupuncture treats.)
+(Learn what acupuncture treats here.)

 Brian leads The Lantern Project’s workshops.